-Soft and chewy classic gluten-free peanut butter cookies with a crisp edge and crunchy bits of peanut butter.
-Made with gluten-free flour, these easy peanut butter cookies taste just like the bakery peanut butter cookies you know and love, complete with the classic criss cross pattern!
+These soft and chewy classic gluten-free peanut butter cookies have buttery edges and tender bite!
+They're made with almond flour and couldn't be easier; no chilling of the dough! e and crunchy bits of peanut butter.
+They taste just like the bakery peanut butter cookies you know and love, complete with the classic criss cross pattern!

 What Kind of Peanut Butter for Cookies